apache/flink/docs/internal_job_scheduling.md

 The JobManager receives the {% gh_link /flink-runtime/src/main/java/org/apache/flink/runtime/jobgraph/ "JobGraph" %},
 which is a representation of the data flow consisting of operators ({% gh_link /flink-runtime/src/main/java/org/apache/flink/runtime/jobgraph/AbstractJobVertex.java "JobVertex" %}) and intermediate results ({% gh_link /flink-runtime/src/main/java/org/apache/flink/runtime/jobgraph/IntermediateDataSet.java "IntermediateDataSet" %}).
-Each operator has properies, like the degree of parallelism and the code that it executes.
+Each operator has properies, like the parallelism and the code that it executes.
 In addition, the JobGraph has a set of attached libraries, that are neccessary to execute the code of the operators.

 The JobManager transforms the JobGraph into an {% gh_link /flink-runtime/src/main/java/org/apache/flink/runtime/executiongraph/ "ExecutionGraph" %}.